anjogenow/blackjack/README.md

 # What I learned

+* OOP in Python
-* OOP in Python, Game Loops
+* Simple Game Loops